Manny-D/Virtual-Private-Cloud-VPC/README.md

 <br>

-### Create an Amazon Web Services Account
+## Create an Amazon Web Services Account

 If you already have an AWS Account, skip to the next part.
-If not, click below to see more.
+If not, expand <b>Details</b> below to see more.
 <details>
 <summary>Details</summary>

 <br>

 If you do not already have an AWS account, navigate to the following page to create one [https://aws.amazon.com/free](https://aws.amazon.com/free) and click on either Complete Signup or Create a Free Account.

 ![AWS Sign Up](https://github.com/Manny-D/Virtual-Private-Cloud-VPC/assets/99146530/60c3c592-9e8a-44d5-a7c8-74284d8cdc30)